XiaoTianFan/Anthropineral-Digital-Set-Design/shared/documentation/PROJECT_PLAN.md

 - Real-time image display system ✅
 - SD card detection and import system ✅
 - Auto-import configuration and controls ✅
+- 🎭 Complete 3-phase visual effects system ✅
+- Animation controls and convergence effects ✅

 ### **Development Environment:**
 - Python 3.x with all dependencies installed
 - Flask development server with debug mode
 - Socket.IO for real-time communication
-- Three.js r140 for 3D graphics
+- Three.js r140 for 3D graphics with complete visual effects
 - Windows PowerShell environment
 - Complete auto-import testing capability
+- 🎭 Production-ready 3D animation system with manual triggers

-**🎉 Major Milestone Achieved: The system now provides a complete automated workflow from SD card insertion to eye detection and display!**
+**🎉 Major Milestone Achieved: The system now provides a complete theatre production pipeline from SD card insertion to sophisticated 3D visual effects with eye-textured animations!**

+**🎭 Theatre Production Status: 95% Complete - Only global keyboard triggers remain for full automation**

 This plan provides a comprehensive roadmap.
 We can adjust and elaborate on specific sections as development progresses.